thanhkt275/RMS_FE/WARP.md

+# WARP.md

+This file provides guidance to WARP (warp.dev) when working with code in this repository.

 # Robotics Tournament Management System - Frontend

 A comprehensive web application for managing robotics competitions and tournaments, built with Next.js and featuring real-time updates, role-based access control, and a sophisticated tournament management system.